A catalogue is available for the Arbor

-Manufactured in Italy by Arbor Costruzioni Macchine Utensilui of 42017 Novellara (RE) Via Provinciale Nord 237, the Arbor Multi-function Machine Type CM110-140 was based on a non-screwcutting (but power-feed) lathe that could be ordered with a centre height of either 115 or 140 mm.
+Manufactured in Italy by Arbor Costruzioni Macchine Utensilui of 42017 Novellara (RE) Via Provinciale Nord 237, the Arbor Multi-function Machine Type CM110-140 was based on a none-screwcutting (but power-feed) lathe that could be ordered with a centre height of either 115 or 140 mm.
 Made from a grade of hard cast iron, the bed was supported on heavy plinths under headstock and tailstock with a slide-out chip tray between them.
 With a flat top and V-way edges (with gib-strip adjustment) the bed could be ordered with a choice of three between-centres capacities: 500, 650 and 750 mm.

 In addition to centre lathe work, a horizontal and vertical milling machine was built onto the machine's left-hand end and, most unusually, at the tailstock end of the bed a self-contained pull-down cut-off saw.

 A single 1 h.p. electronically-controlled variable-speed motor was used to drive both lathe spindle and vertical miller, a combination of toothed belt and steel and fibre gears being used to transmit the power.
-Running in precision roller bearings, the 25 mm bore lathe spindle was hardened and ground with a No. 4 Morse taper socket and had two stepless speed ranges: in backgear from 100 to 500 r.p.m and at high speed in direct drive from 400 to 2000 r.p.m.
+Running in precision roller bearings, the 25 mm bore lathe spindle was hardened and ground with a No. 4 Morse taper socket and had two stepless speed ranges: in backgear from 100 to 500 r.p.m and, at high speed in direct drive, from 400 to 2000 r.p.m.

 Fitted with a hardened and ground No. 2 Morse taper spindle running in precision angular-contact bearings, the vertical spindle (driven by a toothed belt) had a range of speeds identical to those used on the lathe.
 Able to be tilted by 35° each way from vertical, the head had a quill with a travel of 85 mm under the control of a quick-feed capstan-hand wheel.

-For horizontal milling the outer end of the headstock spindle was employed to mount stub cutters, their being no provision for an overarm and full-length cutter arbor.
+For horizontal milling the outer end of the headstock spindle was employed to mount stub cutters, there being no provision for an overarm and full-length cutter arbor.
 Equipped with three T-slots on 80 mm spacing, the 590 x 180 mm table had travels of 300 mm longitudinally, 160 mm in traverse and 250 mm vertically.
-Very handily, the table could be inclined forwards and backwards through 45° each side of vertical, a facility that, combined with head tilt, allowed a number of useful sets-ups to be achieved.
+Very handily, the table could be inclined forwards and backwards through 45° each side of vertical, a facility that, combined with head tilt, allowed several useful sets-ups to be achieved.
 The knee, carried on dovetail ways formed on the outer face of the machine's headstock-end cabinet leg, could be lowered to give a maximum clearance between horizontal cutter arbor and table of 250 mm - and from the nose of the vertical spindle 170 mm.

 Although the tailstock had a one-piece base that precluded it being set over for the turning of tapers, the No. 2 Morse taper spindle was fitted with a micrometer dial.